Q: What’s the best cat collar?

 - keeping cats indoors when birds are most vulnerable: at least an hour after sunrise and at least an hour before sunset, and also after bad weather, such as rain or a cold spell, to allow birds to come out and feed.

-- using a quick-release collar (all of our collars are quick-release) with a bell.
-A recent study suggests that this may reduce predation of birds, and may reduce predation of mice and voles, too.
+- using a quick-release collar (all of our collars are quick-release) with a bell to reduce predation of birds, mice and voles.

 Some of our customers tell us that two bells work better than one.
 Apparently, cats can learn to control one bell when stalking prey but find it more difficult to control two.
 We supply double bells free of charge.
-When placing an order, state "double bells" in the Special Instructions section of the Shopping Basket.
+When placing an order, type “double bells” in the Special Instructions field in the Checkout.

 Q: My cat doesn’t like bells.
 Can I order a collar without?